jpritikin/coach/content/docs/services.md

 ### Couples & Dyads

-Please, I beg that you regard 90-minute sessions as a **minimum** duration.
+I beg that you regard 90-minute sessions as a **minimum** duration.
 Couples counseling is extremely delicate.
 To work safely, we have to progress slowly, with great caution.
 This takes time.